Don’t worry guys, I’ll solve your problem for you, FOR FREE!

 Enhanced Human Review works on the following theory:

 - A game wherein a person was punished for negativity is downright likely to contain negativity on behalf of other players.

 - Riot Games does NOT accept retaliation/”he started it” as an excuse for negative behavior

-- The vast majority of players will reform after a single nudge in the right direction
+- The vast majority of players will reform after a nudge in the right direction (Riot believes this)

-- A faster punishment reduces recidivism (Riot does believe this)
+- A faster punishment reduces recidivism (Riot also believes this)

 Step two, drill down the candidate games using the IFS scoring system.
 Ensuring it doesn’t use them to train itself, or edit a player’s account standing in ANY WAY, use the IFS to scan/score all ten players.
-You could either use a threshold or a bell curve, the punished player setting the curve.
-For a simple example, if there’s a game where one player was punished, but another scored higher on the IFS, or a few players were “almost as toxic” that’s definitely a game we want a human to look at.
+You could either use a static score threshold or a bell curve, the punished player setting the curve.
+For a simple example, if there’s a game where one player was punished, but another scored higher on the IFS, or a few players were “almost as toxic”, that’s definitely a game we want a human to look at.
 Because a human’s about to oversee the process, we can make the machine a bit more sensitive for this purpose.